Therapeutic listening programs, handwriting education, home programs,

-Sensory Integration is the way that our senses interact with the world around us.
+Sensory integration is the way that our senses interact with the world around us.
 Sometimes our systems have a difficult time interpreting sensory input, particularly in young children.
-This can look like a child who will not eat certain textures, who will not wear certain clothing, covers ears or cries when he or she hears a loud noise, or a child who is afraid of climbing too high on the playground.
-Sensory processing challenges impact up to 16% of school-aged children in America.
-Our trained Sensory Integration therapists are able to identify the areas that are impacting your child's life, and incorporate interventions to enhance their ability to engage with the world around them.
+This can look like a child who will not eat certain textures, who will not wear certain clothing, covers ears or cries when he or she hears a loud noise, or is afraid of climbing too high on the playground.
+Our trained sensory integration therapists are able to identify the areas that are impacting your child's life and incorporate interventions to enhance their ability to engage with the world around them.

-Craniosacral Therapy is a light-touch therapy that releases tension deep in the body to relieve pain and dysfunction and improve whole-body health and performance.
+Craniosacral therapy is a light-touch therapy that releases tension deep in the body to relieve pain and dysfunction and improve whole-body health and performance.
 It has been shown to be effective in supporting the central nervous system, which improves overall functioning in areas such as mood, motor planning, anxiety-related issues, sensory integration, and much more.
-Betty McBride, OT has been trained in Craniosacral therapy for 24 years.
-She is also trained in other manual therapies such as: Myofascial release and lymph drainage.
+Betty McBride, OT has been trained in craniosacral therapy for over 25 years.
+She is also trained in other manual therapies such as myofascial release and lymph drainage.

-Gross motor skills include things such as: crawling, jumping, climbing, balance, or catching a ball.
-Development of these skills is extremely important for developing fine motor skills that require a child to use their wrists, hands, and fingers.
+Gross motor skills include things such as crawling, jumping, climbing, balancing, or catching a ball.
+The development of these skills is extremely important for developing fine motor skills that require a child to use their wrists, hands, and fingers.
 Children use fine motor skills for writing, holding small items, buttoning clothing, turning pages, eating, cutting with scissors, and using computer keyboards.
 Here at NTTI, our therapists use a play-approach to build both gross motor and fine motor skills.